 Nevada is a community property state.
-This means that each spouse owns 50% of the assets and debts acquired during the marriage.
-Upon divorce, courts distribute these assets and debts equally between the spouses.
+This means that each spouse owns 50% of the property assets and debts acquired during the marriage.
+Upon divorce or legal separation, courts distribute these assets and debts equally between the spouses.

 To help you better understand Nevada’s community property laws, our Las Vegas family law attorneys discuss, below:

 - 1. What is community property in Nevada?

 - 2. What rights do spouses have in community property?